 Probiotics for candida is one way to promote gut balance.
-One reason is that probiotic bacteria produce lactic acid that lowers the pH (more acidic) in the gut and mouth, which improves the environment.
-People with candida overgrowth has a higher pH (less acidic) which promotes yeast growth.
-Therefore, probiotics and candida are antagonists, on opposite sides.
+This is because probiotic bacteria produce lactic acid which lowers the pH (more acidic) in the gut and mouth, yeast don’t like this.
+People with candida overgrowth has a higher pH (less acidic) which promotes growth of yeast.
+Probiotics and candida are antagonists, on opposite sides.

 - Hyperbiotics: some report good success

 - Bio-Kult: designed for candida

-The lactobacilli probiotic bacteria strains have proven effective for candida.
-In several studies done in 2010 and 2012, Lactobacilli plantarum, Lactobacillus rhamnosus and Lactobacillus reuteri proved very effective to prevent candida.
-Probiotic bacteria effectively killed off the yeast.
+Lactobacilli bacteria seems effective against candida.
+Several studies in 2010 and 2012 focused on Lactobacilli plantarum, Lactobacillus rhamnosus and Lactobacillus reuteri which proved effective against candida.
 (References end of post.)

-Fermented foods contain different bacteria species.
-Most often they include the lactobacilli used in the studies above.
-Therefore, fermented vegetables, yogurt or kefir are all good choices.
-Probiotic foods help rebalance the gut, lower the pH, and add good bacteria and enzymes.
+Fermented foods contain many bacteria species as the lactobacilli used in the studies above.
+Fermented vegetables, yogurt or kefir are all good choices.
+Fermented food helps regain control in the gut and makes it harder for yeast to survive.

-To control candida requires resolute action and compliance.
-Sufferers need to control the reasons behind the yeast infection to prevent it from growing out of control again.
-Many report success by depriving candida of nourishment and promoting a healthy acidity level in the gut.
+Controlling candida requires resolute action and compliance.
+One needs to control the reasons behind the yeast infection to prevent it from growing out of control again.
+Many report success when depriving candida of nourishment and promoting a healthy gut acidity level.

 What to avoid

-- Candida loves sugars and carbs and need it to thrive.
-Specialists recommend avoiding foods like alcohol, bread, aged cheese, mushrooms, dried fruit, nuts, ketchup, soy sauce, BBQ sauce, dressings, fruit juices, soda, pasta etc.
+- Candida needs sugar and carbs to thrive.
+Avoid alcohol, bread, aged cheese, mushrooms, dried fruit, nuts, ketchup, soy sauce, BBQ sauce, dressings, fruit juices, soda, pasta etc.

-- Avoid harmful chemicals found in skin care products, food and in the environment (as passive smoking).
-Such toxins can weaken the body’s defence mechanisms.
+- Avoid harmful chemicals in skin care products, food, and the environment (as passive smoking).
+Toxins weaken the body’s defense mechanisms.

-- Avoid stress!
-It triggers reactions in the body that undermine efforts to reduce candida.
+- Stress can trigger reactions that undermine efforts to reduce candida.

 What to try first

 - A good, multi-strain probiotic supplement

 - Oregano oil.
-Studies (and many users) confirm that 2-6 dropp per day for 10 days is extremely effective.
+Studies (and users) say that 2-6 drops per day for 10 days is effective.

 - Cystus incanus tea (Rockrose).
-Contains high levels of powerful antifungal substances.
-Start off slow; drink for a few months.
+Contains high levels of antifungal substances.
+Start off slow, drink for a few months.